-Dear Reader: Did you know that the number of phobias are continually growing?
+Did you know that the number of categorized phobias continue to grow?
 Where the field of psychiatry had recognized hundreds of phobias only a few years ago, now there are thousands of such things that paralyze countless people.
 Almost everyone has something that scares them to death.
 Almost everyone has a phobia.
-Are you one of those who are petrified of something and it inhibits your function in life?
+Are you one of those who is petrified of something and it inhibits your function in life?
 Are you like I was and generally a skittish scaredy-cat?

 The fact that there is a devil who loves to hurt those things that God loves, is something you need to consider.
 Satan loves to hurt you, keeping you in bondage to fear because God loves you.
 God loved you so much that He bled and died on Calvary's cross for you.
 He looked down the corridor of time and saw you.
 I believe that if you were the only one that needed his sin paid for, He still would have died to pay for your sin.
 He loves you that much!